akleroy/phangs_imaging_scripts/README.md

 4. **Derive Produts (in python)** Convolution, noise estimation, masking, and calculation of science-ready data products.

-The simples way to run these is to write two small scripts and do the following:
+The simplest way to run these is to write two small scripts and do the following:

 1. Initialize CASA
 2. Run a script that initializes a `keyHandler` object pointed at your key directory (see below).
 Then use this keyHandler to initialize handler objects for uv data, imaging, and postprocessing.
 Optionally restrict thoe objects of interest for each handler to a subset of targets, array configurations, or lines.